InvincibleKe/JavaTutoring/Arrays.md

 |`4`    |`5`    |`6` |
 |`7`    |`8`    |`9` |

+> Note that this is also a common way to represent images!

 So we can iterate through this array using two for loops:

 ```Java